thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

+# Web Forms: Event Listeners, Action / Method, Getting Values

 ## Objectives

 * Explain what a web form is.
 * Explain what control tags are.
 * Build a web form with various controls tags.
-* Verify user data with the built-in HTML5 form validation.
-* Verify user data with JavaScript-based form validation.
+* Access the values of inputs
+* Hijack form submissions using `.preventDefault()`

 ## What's a web form?